jlooper/memory-card-game-vue/README.md

 ## Setup your project

 In CodeSandbox.io, use [this template](https://codesandbox.io/s/vue-3-memory-game-igwgjf) to create a fresh sandbox.
-It already includes images.
+Make a copy of this template by clicking 'Fork' at the top of the screen.
+Like the previous lesson's template, it already includes images.

+Take a look around!

 Move on to [Step 1](./step-1/README.md).